PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/122/answer-0-1-2(3).md

     )
 ```

-This fix should allow the test to pass and preserve the original intent of the code, taking the kind of each dtype into account when comparing equality.
+This change should fix the failing test without affecting other successful tests, and this patch can be easily applied to the original project.